Research on the synthesis of CuFeS2, an exciting semiconductor, outlines a method to verify its phase purity and investigate its properties.

 Recent research at CHESS provides a framework by which the single crystal elastic constants of complex alloys can be determined experimentally in a straightforward manner.

-The US Navy is seeking to establish digital twin prototypes across the Fleet, which will require material processing data (residual stress and distortion) included in the input model to increase ac
+The U.S. Navy is seeking to establish digital twin prototypes across the Fleet.

 The authors present an updated “small-polaron hopping model” to include contributions of decoupled pathways for the flow of electrons in spinel oxides.